openstax/vscode-h5p/README.md

 - [ ] (Maybe) Configure aliases for "common" in server and client (@common/...)
 - [ ] (Maybe) Support audio and video uploads too
 - [ ] POET integration

+## Nice to Haves/Future improvements

+- When I click the Save button, it gets a checkmark which then disappears.
+It is a bit confusing that it is the same green in both states, not saved and saved.
+  It would be nice if the save button looked different when there are unsaved changes vs. no unsaved changes.
+(Requested by Ottó)

 ## Known Issues